-A. DEPOSITS
+A. Deposits

-In accordance with applicable Minnesota Statutes, the Authority maintains deposits at depository banks authorized by the Authority's Board.

-Custodial Credit Risk - Deposits: As of June 30, 2007 the Authority's bank balance of \$ 20,488 was not exposed to custodial credit risk because it was insured through FDIC insurance.
+The Authority maintains deposits at depository banks authorized by the Authority's Board of Directors.
+Custodial Credit Risk-Deposits: As of June 30, 2008, the Authority's bank balance of \$ 17,302 was not exposed to custodial credit risk because it was insured through FDIC insurance.

-As of June 30, 2007, the Authority's carrying value of the cash equivalents was as follows:
+As of June 30, 2008, the Authority's carrying value of deposits was as follows: